compthinking22/P5JS-Self-Portrait/README.txt

 		  happen in life – “normal”, as in everyone experiences the low feelings.
 Everyone’s lows are perspective and different from each other and I feel as though that it is a part of the human experience.

+ACKNOWLEDGEMENTS:
+Anything that has to do with text I got the ideas from google, youtube, and chat gpt LINES 25-27, 35-45 --> youtube drawTree Function --> youtube, google calculateColor and drawCirclesWithColor --> i did most of it myself, but I hkept getting errors and chat gpt helped me fix it drawOpeningScene and drawMainScene --> got the idea to seperate the opening screen and the previous draw() function from google and youtube

+also got a bit of help near the end from professor Travis DuBose!